United States Secretary of the Air Force

 The secretary of the Air Force, sometimes referred to as the secretary of the Department of the Air Force, (SecAF, or SAF/OS) is the head of the Department of the Air Force and the service secretary for the United States Air Force and United States Space Force.
 The secretary of the Air Force is a civilian appointed by the president, by and with the advice and consent of the Senate.
 The secretary reports to the secretary of defense and/or the deputy secretary of defense, and is by statute responsible for and has the authority to conduct all the affairs of the Department of the Air Force.

 The secretary works closely with their civilian deputy, the under secretary of the Air Force; and their military deputies, the chief of staff of the Air Force and the chief of space operations.

 The first secretary of the Air Force, Stuart Symington, was sworn in on September 18, 1947, upon the split and re-organization of the Department of War and Army Air Forces into an air military department and a military service of its own, with the enactment of the National Security Act.

-On July 26, 2021 the United States Senate confirmed Frank Kendall III as the next Secretary of the Air Force.
-On July 28, 2021, Kendall was sworn in as the 26th Secretary of the Air Force.